Open

 • Project name;

-• Start and end date of the project;
+• Start and end date of the project (projects cannot be longer than 3 years);

 • Budget and subsidy amount; and